-From the moment I first heard about Þakgil, it was a destination I yearned to experience.
-A campsite tucked away in a secluded canyon?
-Nestled in the highlands yet conveniently close to the Ring Road?
-And let’s not forget the intriguing dining area set inside a cave!
+From the moment I heard about Þakgil, I wanted to go.
+A campsite in a secluded canyon?
+Close to the Ring Road yet tucked into the highlands?
+And supposedly there’s a dining area inside a cave?

 Lush Oasis